Documentation

 The steps needed are presented to you and differs from integration to integration.

 Select the different product categories Venjue should populate on invoice drafts, and other settings for this specific bookkeeping system.
+Also, decide if you charge a pre-payment or a deposit (Read more on this matter below).

 :::warning[Caution] If you do not properly configure the integration, Venjue will not be able to communicate with your bookkeeping system. :::